Events organised by Sussex Junior Chess (colour coded blue or pink)

 |1 junior (ECF member at Silver level or above)

 |Family Ticket* (ECF members at Silver level or above

 * Covers 2 – 5 siblings living at the same address

 Our volunteers work hard in advance of each event to ensure you have the best possible experience.
-Entries close at 6pm the day before the event to allow time to allocate players to their training groups.
+Entries close at 6pm the day before the event to allow time to prepare the tournament.
 Entries on the day cause considerable disruption and result in the event starting late.

 Therefore, players who turn up on the day without prior registration incur an additional late fee of £7 per player.

 The organisers and their helpers cannot accept responsibility for juniors.